Bulbbul: Plot

-At present time, Satya is seen to escort Sudip to Calcutta on the suspicion of being the murderer.
-On the way, the driver of the carriage (the man Bulbbul was previously informed of) is killed by the chudail, making Satya realize that Sudip is innocent.
-He shoots the chudail woman, mortally wounding her.
-As he escapes the carriage, Sudip finds Bulbbul, realizing and accepting her as the chudail.
-During a brawl with Sudip, Satya unintentionally sets the forest on fire.
-He realises that Bulbbul is the chudail when Sudip shouts for her.
-Upon realizing this, Satya cries in agony, while Bulbbul who was trying to escape, takes refuge on a tree and watches everything around her burn before she is slowly engulfed by the flames.
+In the present day, Satya is escorting Sudip to Calcutta.
+The driver of the carriage (the village boy's father Bulbbul had been seeking) is killed by the chudail, making Satya realise that Sudip is innocent.
+Satya shoots the woman but is confronted by Sudip.
+During a brawl with Sudip, Satya accidentally sets the forest on fire and also discovers that Bulbbul is the chudail.
+Upon realizing this, he cries in agony, while Bulbbul takes refuge on a tree and is slowly engulfed by the flames.

-A year later, Indranil returns to his empty estate.
-He discovers that Satya has departed, as he, guilt-ridden for what had happened with Bulbbul, had felt that he too was becoming like his brothers.
-That night, Indranil is awoken from his sleep by Bulbbul, who emerges from embers and smirks at him, hinting that she kills him as revenge.
+A year later, Indranil returns to his empty estate without any knowledge of what had happened.
+Satya has departed, guilt-ridden for what happened to Bulbbul and feeling like he too was becoming like his brothers.
+That night, Indranil is awoken by Bulbbul, who smirks at him, hinting that she will kill him as revenge.